 Possible Constructive Distributions.
 The terms of each warrant provide for an adjustment to the number of shares of Class A common stock for which the warrant may be exercised or to the exercise price of the warrant in certain events, as discussed in the section of this prospectus entitled "Description of Securities - Redeemable Warrants - Public Stockholders' Warrants."
 An adjustment which has the effect of preventing dilution generally is not taxable.
-The U.S. holders of the warrants would, however, be treated as receiving a constructive distribution from us if, for example, the adjustment increases the warrant holders' proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A common stock that would be obtained upon exercise or through a decrease in the exercise price of the warrant), which adjustment may be made as a result of a distribution of cash or other property, such as other securities, to the holders of shares of our Class A common stock, in each case, which is taxable to the holders of such shares of our Class A common stock, in each case, which is taxable to the holders of such shares of our Class A common stock, in each case, which is taxable to the holders of such shares of our Class A common stock, in each case, which is taxable to the holders of such shares of our Class A common stock, in each case, which is taxable to the holders of such shares of our Class A common stock, in each case, which is taxable to the holders of such shares as a distribution.
+The U.S. holders of the warrants would, however, be treated as receiving a constructive distribution from us if, for example, the adjustment increases the warrant holders' proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A common stock that would be obtained upon exercise or through a decrease in the exercise price of the warrant), which adjustment may be made as a result of a distribution of cash or other property, such as other securities, to the holders of shares of our Class A common stock, or as a result of the issuance of a stock dividend to holders of shares of our Class A common stock, in each case, which is taxable to the holders of such shares as a distribution.
 Such constructive distribution would be subject to tax as described under "U.S. Holders - Taxation of Distributions" in the same manner as if the U.S. holders of the warrants received a cash distribution from us equal to the fair market value of such increased interest resulting from the adjustment.